Th0rgrlm/Xylophone/README.md

 ## What we learned

-Delay function's argument must be a runtime constant.
+Delay function's argument must be a copmile time constant.
 ```c
 void delay_ms(uint16_t delay)
 {